adelinosousa/terrafirma/actions/google-get-secret/README.md

   id-token: write
 ```

-Update your workflow the `adelinosousa/terrafirma/actions/google-get-secret` action:
+Update your workflow with the `adelinosousa/terrafirma/actions/google-get-secret` action:

 ```yaml
 - name: "Get Secret from Google Secret Manager"